-‘Counting On’ Star Josiah Duggar’s Fiancée Lauren Swanson’s Parents Make Thier Duggar Family Debut
+‘Counting On’ Star Josiah Duggar’s Fiancée Lauren Swanson’s Parents Make Their Duggar Family Debut

 One user commented about Dwain’s red face, saying that he wanted to reach through the screen to apply sunscreen because his face was as red as his shirt, and another pointed out Josiah’s pasty complexion.

 And, the jabs kept coming.
 One fan pointed out that Michelle looked like an Oompa-Loompa, and another noticed that 21-year-old Josiah had a receding hairline.
-Many concluded that it wasn’t because of genetics, but because of the stress of being horny and not being able to do anything about it.
+Many concluded that it wasn’t because of genetics but because of the stress of being horny and not being able to do anything about it.

-After a six-week courtship, Josiah and Lauren announced their courtship earlier this month on the Duggar family’s official website.
+After a six-week courtship, Josiah and Lauren announced their engagement earlier this month on the Duggar family’s official website.
 In the statement, the Duggar parents wrote that they were excited about Josiah and Lauren’s engagement, and they had prayed for many years that the Lord would bring their children the right spouses.

 I feel like the most blessed guy on earth ????… Lauren said YES!
 God definitely opened our eyes in his perfect timing to show us how we complete each other.
 The more time I spend with Lauren the more I realize how I can't live without her.
 There's no one else I'd rather spend my days and grow old with! #engaged #weddingplanningbegins